ThalesCarl/thalescarl/README.md

 # About me

 🔭 A mechanical engineer who loves programming, robotics and fluid simulations.
 Experience with C++ and Python programming languages, focused mainly on numerical analysis.
-Now, learning Rust as well.
+Now, learning Rust.

 🌱 I’m currently studying computer graphics and numerical development.